usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 This document suite focuses on authenticators that are difficult to forge because they contain some type of secret information that is not available to unauthorized parties and that is preferably not used in unrelated contexts.
 Biometric authentication uses human characteristics that, in some cases, may be available to an attacker.
 Accordingly, the use of biometrics for authentication is limited to activation of a specific physical authenticator to which it is strongly bound, and the number of consecutive activation failures is limited, beyond which another activation factor or authenticator is required.
 This document suite also supports the use of biometrics to prevent repudiation of registration, and to verify that the same individual participates in all phases of the registration process.

-### 2.1.
+### 2.3.
 How to Use this Suite of Special Publications

 The business model, marketplace, and the composition of the way identity services are delivered has drastically changed since first version of Special Publication 800-63 was released.
 Notably, CSPs can be componentized and composed of multiple independently operated and owned business entities.
 In addition, there is a significant benefit to the use of strong authenticators even if no identity proofing is required.
 Therefore, a suite of special publications under the 800-63 moniker has been created to facilitate these new models and make it easy to access the specific requirements for the function an entity may serve under the overall digital authentication model.
 Each document stands alone.
 However, it is expected that all CSPs, even componentized, will be required to meet the guidelines in [SP 800-63A](sp800-63a.html) and [SP 800-63B](sp800-63b.html).
 If the CSP also participates in an identity federation, which is generally preferred over use of an RP acting as its own CSP, meeting the requirements of [SP 800-63C](sp800-63c.html) also applies.

-### 2.2.
+### 2.4.
 Relationship to Other Standards and Guidelines

 This document has been written to satisfy the needs of federal agencies.
 However, with the expansion of citizen services throughout the world that require identity and authentication assurance, as well as an increasing number of use cases that promote international identity federation and interoperability, this guideline is intended to achieve alignment to national and international standards that describe levels of identity assurance.
 [Table 2-1](#63Sec2-Table1) provides a representative snapshot of mappings to various international and national assurance documents.
 This is not meant to imply that there is direct correlation between the IALs and AALs in this document and the levels in those standards, but that it is seen that this document fulfills the criteria as demonstrated in those standards.

 <a name="63Sec2-Table1"></a>

->**MG: added informative to the title of table 2-1.
-Does that help keep folks from over-focusing on it?**

 <div class="text-center" markdown="1">

 **Table 2-1.
-800-63 Infomative Mapping to Other Standards and Guidelines**
+800-63 Informative Mapping to Other Standards and Guidelines**

 </div>